 Xanthan gum and baking powder are added to this protein cookie dough.

 The xanthan gum helps to stabilize and bind, and the baking powder adds leavening to the mix.

 For an extra burst of vanilla flavor, I add a teaspoon of vanilla extract to my protein cookie recipe (feel free to measure with your heart).

 The star of this recipe is the keto chocolate chips!

 Sugar-free chocolate chips are just as tasty as your traditional variety without risking your ketosis.

-Try these ChocZero milk chocolate chips as your keto alternative.
+Try breaking up this Good Milk Chocolate bar into chips as your keto alternative.